stefanbohacek/detect-missing-adblocker/README.md

 # Detect Missing Adblocker

-WordPreess plugin that lets you Warn your website's visitors if they don't have an adblocker enabled.
+WordPreess plugin that lets you warn your website's visitors if they don't have an adblocker enabled.

 ## Development